 - Industry and business activities

-- Where incoming transfers originate
+- Where are incoming transfers being sent from

-- Where are outgoing transfers sent
+- Where are outgoing transfers being sent to

-With this in mind, our team has prepared three banking-specific reports, focusing entirely on the United States.
+Our team has prepared three banking-specific reports, focusing entirely on the United States.
 They are designed to help our members navigate banking in the United States and unlock all the benefits of the most sophisticated financial system in the world.

-Additionally, when you become a member of GlobalBanks USA, you will get direct support from our team of banking experts.
+Additionally, when you become a member of GlobalBanks USA, you get direct support from our team of banking experts.
 We answer your most difficult banking questions, suggest specific institutions that match your client profile, and make direct introductions to bankers in the United States to start the process of opening your account.

 You get access to all three of these reports in addition to all of the other benefits locked inside GlobalBanks USA as soon as you sign up to become a member.